Skip to main content

 About

-Eventide Matter is a single player role playing game.
+Eventide Matter is a single player role playing game with a science fiction theme.
 It was developed by Ottropi Games and was released on November 5, 2025.
 It received overwhelmingly positive reviews from players.

 You are Vanguard Unit 4, the last hope of a dying universe.
 Your mission: build a Phase Gate in an uncharted continuum to evacuate the fleeing remnants of your civilization before reality itself collapses.
 But this new dimension is not empty.
 It is defended by crystalline lifeforms that see you as an invader.
 They will stop at nothing to destroy your creation.
 The clock is ticking.
 With every pa…